fwupd/fwupd/libfwupdplugin/README.md

 ==============

 This library is only partially API and ABI stable.
-Keeping unused, unsafe and deprecated functions around forever is a maintainance burden and so symbols are removed when branching for new minor versions.
+Keeping unused, unsafe and deprecated functions around forever is a maintenance burden and so symbols are removed when branching for new minor versions.

 Remember: Plugins should be upstream!